roytang/blog/content/posts/2005/05/sweet-glorious-rain.md

 url: /2005/05/sweet-glorious-rain/
 ---

 The metro has been suffering from sweltering heat the past few days.
-That&'s why this sudden heavy rainshower is severely welcome.
+That's why this sudden heavy rainshower is severely welcome.

 My mother says all the people in the metro must have been praying for rain &#8212; the shower is rather fierce.